Create a Networking Hub

 |PHZ Suffix||This is the internally-resolvable private hosted zone/domain name for your VPCs and cannot be changed later.
 While this domain does not need to be publicly resolvable, and should not be in use elsewhere, Stax recommends using a domain you own to prevent complications in future||mycompany.cloud|

-If you require a NAT Gateway and/or Internet Gateway, select the appropriate check boxes.
+If you require a NAT Gateway, Internet Gateway, and/or a Virtual Private Gateway, select the appropriate check boxes.
 You can change this setting later from within your Transit VPC's details drawer.

 VPN Equal Cost Multi-Path (ECMP) support is enabled by default.
 This routing protocol allows your Stax Transit Gateway to utilize ECMP when routing traffic over multiple VPNs.
 You cannot change this setting later, so ensure you make the appropriate choice based on your routing requirements.